Skip to content

 The dashboard below tracks the progress being made towards these targets, using the most recent data available.

-For more information related to this initiative, see the Department of Health and Aged Care website.
+For more information related to this initiative, see the Department of Health, Disability and Ageing website.

 For more information on younger people with disability living in residential aged care, see the National Disability Insurance Agency website.